itsacrimetorhyme/SurvivHacks/README.md

 ![alt text](http://i67.tinypic.com/357hs47.png "Survivio Banner")
-# Welcome to Surviv.io-Cheats(Actual working on client: 0.6.0)(former account: Najlepszy56)!
+# Welcome to Surviv.io-Cheats(Actual working on client: 0.6.0)!
 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by w3x731 and I've decided to continue the development of the code.